cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 An LCIA method is a directory with a set of files:

-  * `datapackage.json`: Describes the LCIA method
+  * `datapackage.json`: Describes the LCIA method metadata, including impact categories, elementary flows, spatial support, and uncertainty distributions.
-  * `<named vector file>.geojson`: Spatial scale of a vectorized (i.e. polygons, lines, or points) impact category
+  * `<named vector file>.geojson`: Spatial scale of a vectorized (i.e. polygons, lines, or points) impact category.
   * `<named data file>.csv`: Characterization factors (CFs) for `<named vector file>.geojson`.
   * `<named raster file>.tiff`: Spatial scale *and* CFs for a rasterized impact category.

 The directory is zipped for data exchange.

-To get a sense of this format in practice, see [an example of this format applied to a partial implementation of LC-IMPACT](https://github.com/cmutel/regionalized-lcia-data-standard/tree/master/examples/LC-IMPACT).
+To get a sense of this format in practice, see [an example of this format in a partial implementation of LC-IMPACT](https://github.com/cmutel/regionalized-lcia-data-standard/tree/master/examples/LC-IMPACT).

 Following this data format gives method developers several advantages:

-* Software independence: This format is based on existing data science formats for exchanging data, and are software-neutral.
+* Software independence: This format is based on existing data science formats for exchanging data, and is software-neutral.
 * Consistent implementation.
 Elementary flows in at least one of, and probably both ecoinvent and ELCD nomenclatures, are explicitly provided.
 * Consistent coordinate reference systems (CRS).
 The CRS for vector datasets is required to be [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System) (i.e. latitude/longitude pairs), and the CRS for raster datasets is required to include a link to [spatialreference.org](http://spatialreference.org/), allowing for retrieval of CRS information in multiple formats.
 * Consistent "no-data" value storage and retrieval.
 Guidelines are given on how to choose a good no-data value, and problematic values are avoided.